Bede Griffiths: Benedictine monastic life

-Christian yogi
+Christian missionary

 After some painful inner debate, Griffiths agreed to this and, in 1955, he embarked for India with Alapatt.
 At the time, he wrote to a friend: "I am going to discover the other half of my soul."
-After arriving and visiting some spiritual centres in the country, they settled in Kengeri in Bangalore, considered the garden spot of India, with the goal of building a monastery there.
+After arriving and visiting some spiritual centres in the country, they settled in Kengeri in Bangalore with the goal of building a monastery there.
 That project was eventually unsuccessful as Griffiths left the location in 1958, saying that he found it "too Western".

 Griffiths then joined with a Belgian monk, Father Francis Acharya, OCSO, to establish Kristiya Sanyasa Samaj, Kurisumala Ashram ("Mountain of the Cross"), a Syriac Rite monastery of the Syro-Malankara Catholic Church in Kerala.
 They sought to develop a form of monastic life based in the Indian tradition, adopting the saffron garments of an Indian sannyasi (an ascetic or monk).
 At that point, Griffiths took the Sanskrit name "Dayananda" ("bliss of compassion").
 During that time he continued his studies in the religions and cultures of India, writing Christ in India while there.
 He also visited the United States during the period, giving a number of talks about East–West dialogue and being interviewed by CBS television.

 Later, in 1968, Griffiths moved to the Saccidananda Ashram (also known as Shantivanam; Tamil for "forest of peace") in Tamil Nadu, South India, which had been founded in 1950 by the French Benedictine monk Abhishiktananda (Dom Henri Le Saux, OSB), from the Abbey of Kergonan, along with another Frenchman, the Abbé Jules Monchanin.
 The two had developed a religious lifestyle which was completely expressed in authentic Indian fashion, using English, Sanskrit and Tamil in their religious services.
 They had built the ashram buildings by hand in the style of the poor of the country.
 Monchanin had died in 1957 and Le Saux wanted to devote himself to a hermit's life.
 Griffiths came with two other monks to assume life there and to allow Le Saux his wish.

 Griffiths resumed his studies of Indian thought, trying to relate it to Christian theology.
 At this point, he became known as "Swami Dayananda" ("bliss of compassion").
 He wrote 12 books on Hindu–Christian dialogue.
 During this period, Griffiths desired to reconnect himself with the Benedictine order and sought a monastic congregation which would accept him in the way of life he had developed over the decades.
 He was welcomed by the Camaldolese monks, and he and the ashram became a part of their congregation.

 Griffiths was a strict vegetarian who followed a sattvic diet of fruit, vegetables and dairy products.